Interview with our partner - EURECAT

 - Big Data & Data Science Unit: Establishing a cloud data platform for storing data related to modules, cells and material characterization and researching in data-driven models for recycling processes.

-Has Erion already obtained significant results or preliminary results as part of the FREE4LIB project?
+Has EURECAT already obtained significant results or preliminary results as part of the FREE4LIB project?

 Although it is still early to discuss definitive results, two significant findings can be mentioned.